nyahav/E2E-encrypted-client-server-model/ReadMe.md

 Project Description

-This project implements a simple end-to-end encrypted client-server model using the Python programming language.
-The project uses the socket and pycryptodome libraries to implement the client and server components.
+This project implements a simple end-to-end encrypted client-server model using Python.
+It leverages the socket and pycryptodome libraries to build secure communication channels ️.

-Project written by:
+Project by: Yahav Nir & Elad Shahar
-Yahav Nir,
-Elad Shahar,

 Project Architecture

-The project architecture is based on a client-server model.
-The client initiates a connection with the authentication server, which validates the client's identity.
-After successful authentication, the client receives a symmetric key for communication with the message server.
-The client then sends the symmetric key to the message server, after which it can send encrypted messages to the message server.
-The message server's role is to receive messages from clients and print them to the console.
+Imagine a classic client-server setup:

+    The client connects to the authentication server for identity verification (like showing your ID at a club ).
+    After successful authentication, the client receives a secret key for secure communication with the message server (think of it as a secret handshake ).
+    The client securely sends the key to the message server.
+    Now, the client can send encrypted messages to the message server, which decrypts and displays them on the console (like whispering secrets ).

 Key Features

-    End-to-end encryption using the AES-CBC mode
+    End-to-end encryption with AES-CBC mode (fancy way of saying your messages are scrambled and unreadable by anyone in between)
-    Simple and easy to use
-    Written in Python
+    Simple and user-friendly (easy to set up and use) Written in Python (a popular and beginner-friendly programming language)

 Usage

-To use the project, first install the required libraries:
+Before diving in, install the required libraries:
+Bash

-pip install socket
-pip install pycryptodome
+pip install socket pip install pycryptodome

+Use code with caution.

 Then, run the client and server scripts:
+Bash

 python client.py
 python server.py

-The client and server will then communicate with each other using end-to-end encryption.
+Use code with caution.

+This establishes a secure communication channel between the client and server, allowing them to exchange encrypted messages.

 Examples

-The following are some examples of how to use the project:

-# Send a message from the client to the server
+    Sending a message from the client:

+Python

 client.send_message("Hello, world!")

+Use code with caution.

-# Receive a message from the server
+    Receiving a message from the server:

+Python

 message = server.receive_message()

-# Print the message to the console
+Use code with caution.

+    Printing the message:

+Python

 print(message)

+Use code with caution.

 Future Work

-Some possible future work for this project include:

-    Adding support for multiple users
-    Adding support for different encryption algorithms
-    Adding support for authentication using other methods, such as OAuth or OpenID Connect
+Here are some ideas for further development:

+    Add support for multiple users (so you can have a secret chat party ) Implement additional encryption algorithms (for extra security layers ️) Explore alternative authentication methods (like using existing login services )